krishnaraj1/iceexercise/README.md

 # ICE Exercise

-This exercise involves running python application that uses a Rabbitmq service to send and receive messages
+This exercise involves running python application in kubernetes that uses a Rabbitmq service to send and receive messages

 ## RabbitMQ Installation